jenasancartier/album-art-exchange/README.md

 ## by [J'ena SanCartier](https://github.com/jenasancartier)

 ### Description
-A super responsive redesign of the [Album Art Exchange website](/img/albumpage.png) landing page using flexbox.
+A super responsive redesign of the [Album Art Exchange website](/img/albumpage.png) landing page using flexbox and Sass.

 ### Setup/Installation